The Greencliffe Foundation Ltd

 Work Through Established Networks

-The foundation's trustees have deep connections to organizations working in South Asia, particularly in India.
+The foundation's trustees have deep connections to organisations working in South Asia, particularly in India.
 Building visibility through sector networks focused on LGBTQ+ rights, gender equality, environmental sustainability, and disability rights may increase awareness.

-Focus on Marginalized Communities Outside Major Cities
+Focus on Marginalised Communities Outside Major Cities

-The foundation explicitly prioritizes work with refugees, asylum seekers, and migrant workers “living outside of the major metropolises,” suggesting a focus on underserved rural and smaller urban areas.
+The foundation explicitly prioritises work with refugees, asylum seekers, and migrant workers “living outside of the major metropolises,” suggesting a focus on underserved rural and smaller urban areas.

 Long-term Relationship Building